migmoroni/Aprendizado-Acelerado-de-Programacao-por-Comparacao-de-Conceitos/README.md

-# Scripting-Languages-Comparative-List
+# Scripting-Languages-Comparison-List

-A comparative list of scripting languages
+A comparative list of scripting languages, with a simple code from beginner to intermediate level